Who We Serve

 We currently handle more than 1,200 animals per year.
 Each animal who comes to us is evaluated and when possible, healthy animals are held until adopted.
 Those animals with special needs that are determined to be treatable are cared for until an appropriate home is identified.
 We strive to ensure that only animals that are non-rehabilitative (serious illness/injury or aggressive to humans) are euthanized.

-- Our Low Cost Mobile Clinic serviced 349 pets with spays, neuters, and vaccines.
+- Our Low Cost Mobile Clinic serviced 87 pets with spays, neuters, and vaccines at little to no cost.

 - Took in 1,202 animals that were either stray, lost, abandoned, sick or injured.